Low Cost Ideas to Treat Your Kids

 I would suggest finding a good park that has a big playground area so you can let the kids run off some energy while they wait for you to get lunch ready.
 Some parks even have dog areas that you can bring your furry friends.
 Our county park has a splash pad that is free and open all summer and a disc golf course.
 Some parks have a hiking and/or fishing area that you can enjoy like Hematite Lake Trail.

-In a previous post I talked about taking your kids fishing.
-If you can find a good pond, creek, or lake nearby there should be plenty of opportunity to treat your kids to a day of fishing.
+In a previous post, I talked about taking your kids fishing.
+If you can find a good pond, creek, or lake nearby there should be plenty of opportunities to treat your kids to a day of fishing.

 To keep costs down I recommend digging your own worms for bait.
 This can be a fun activity in itself as kids love digging and getting dirty.
 You also don’t need a tackle box full of fishing tackle.
 Just some hooks, bobbers, sinkers, and some poles at the bare minimum.